Dice Men: The Origin Story of Games Workshop

 In this regard Dice Men did not disappoint.
 Though the emphasis was very much on the D&D days of the company, Ian Livingstone's account of founding Games Workshop in the 70s, alongside Steve Jackson's shorter reminiscences made for fascinating reading and the almost accidental way in which the company was formed was brought vividly to life.
 An absolute treat for gaming geeks such as myself.

-Minor quibbles aside, I really enjoyed reading Dice Men and would recommend it to anyone interested in the early years of tabletop wargaming a role playing games.
+Minor quibbles aside, I really enjoyed reading Dice Men and would recommend it to anyone interested in the early years of tabletop wargaming and role playing games.